A characterization of equivalent martingale probability measures in a mixed renewal risk model with applications in Risk Theory: Introduction

-However, since the (mixed) Poisson risk model presents some serious deficiencies, as far as practical models are considered (see \cite{mt3}, p.
-44 and \cite{mt2}, pp. 1--2), it seems reasonable to investigate the existence of EMMs for the price process $U_\mathbb{T}$ in the more general mixed renewal risk model.

-In \cite{mt2}, Corollary 4.8, a characterization of all progressively equivalent probability measures that convert a compound mixed renewal process CMRP for short) into a compound mixed Poisson one (CMPP for short) was proven.
-Relying on the above result, we provide the aforementioned characterization for a subclass of progressively equivalent measures, suitable for applications in Risk Theory, which improves the structure of a CMRP by converting it into a CMPP with better properties than those of \cite{mt2}, Corollary 4.8, see Theorem \ref{qm0}.

-In Section \ref{CRPM}, we first prove a martingale characterization of CMPPs in terms of regular conditional probabilities, within the class of CMRPS, see Theorem \ref{thm4}.
-The previous result together with Theorem \ref{qm0} enables us to prove the desired characterization of progressively EMMs for CMRPs, see Theorem \ref{class}, generalizing in this way the corresponding results of of \cite{mt3}, Proposition 4.2, and \cite{lm3}, Proposition 5.1(ii).
-Using the latter result, we find out a wide class of canonical price processes satisfying the condition of no free lunch with vanishing risk (NFLVR for short), see Theorem \ref{ftap}, connecting in this way our results with this basic notion of mathematical finance.
+In \cite{mt2}, Corollary 4.8, a characterization of all progressively equivalent probability measures that convert a compound MRP into a compound mixed Poisson one (written MPP for short) was proven.
+In Section \ref{CRPM}, relying on the above result, we provide a characterization of all progressively EMMs $Q$ for a canonical price process that convert a compound MRP under $P$ into a compound MPP under $Q$, see Theorem \ref{class}.
+This theorem generalizes corresponding results of \cite{lm3}, Proposition 5.1(ii), and \cite{mt3}, Proposition 4.2.
+A first consequence of Theorem \ref{class} is Theorem \ref{ftap}, where we find out a wide class of \textit{canonical} price processes satisfying the condition of no free lunch with vanishing risk (written (NFLVR) for short), connecting in this way our results with this basic notion of Mathematical Finance.

-An implication of Theorem \ref{class} to the ruin problem is discussed in Section \ref{rp}, where a characterization of all those progressively equivalent to $P$ martingale measures $Q$ for the reserve process $R^u$ satisfying condition $c(\vT)=p(Q,\vT)$ is given, enabling us to calculate the ruin probability $\psi(u)$ under $P$, see Theorem \ref{ruin1}.

-Finally, implications of our results to the pricing of actuarial risks (premium calculation principles) in an insurance market possessing the property of NFLVR are discussed in Section \ref{ap}.
+An implication of Theorem \ref{class} to the ruin problem is discussed in Section \ref{rp}, where for a given reserve process $R^u(\vT)$ we characterize all those progressively equivalent to $P$ probability measures $Q$ that covert a $P$-compound MRP into a $Q$-compound MPP in such a way that ruin occurs $Q$-a.s., see Theorem \ref{ruin1a}.
+In Section \ref{ap}, we discuss some implications of our results to the pricing of actuarial risks (premium calculation principles) in an arbitrage free insurance market.
+Finally, in Section \ref{ex} we present some concrete examples demonstrating how to construct mixed premium calculation principles (see Section \ref{ap} for the definition) in an insurance market possessing the property of (NFLVR) and how to obtain explicit formulas for their corresponding ruin probabilities.